Want to make a change to your business in a hurry? Here are some things you can do in abut 10 minutes that can have a lasting impact.

 Once a practicing attorney, Donna Maria left the well-paying, predictable, traditional job of “corporate attorney” to blaze a trail of her own as an award-winning small business advocate and the founder and CEO of Indie Business Network.

-dM has been included or quoted in hundreds of media outlets including Time Magazine, Parents Magazine, First For Women, Upscale Magazine, The Wall Street Journal, The Washington Post, The Washington Business Journal, Black Enterprise.com, Forbes.com, Entrepreneur Magazine, Ebony Magazine, Working Woman Magazine, ABC World News, CBS Evening News (Washington, DC affiliate), Global Cosmetics Industry Magazine, The Rose Sheet, The Chicago Tribune, The Houston Chronicle and more.
+dM has been included or quoted in hundreds of media outlets including Parents Magazine, First For Women, Upscale Magazine, The Wall Street Journal, The Washington Post, The Washington Business Journal, Black Enterprise.com, Forbes.com, Entrepreneur Magazine, Ebony Magazine, Working Woman Magazine, ABC World News, CBS Evening News (Washington, DC affiliate), Global Cosmetics Industry Magazine, The Rose Sheet, The Chicago Tribune, The Houston Chronicle, the Charlotte Observer and more.
 Her advice has been included in the pages of numerous books aimed at small business owners including “Bye Bye Board Room,” “The Brand Called You,” “Business Plans Made Easy,” “Small Town Rules” and more.

 Donna Maria is the Small Business columnist for QCityMetro, a local publication in her adopted hometown of Charlotte, North Carolina.
 She serves on the Board of Directors of the North Carolina Natural Products Association.

 dM’s mission is to empower women and families to maximize their potential through small business ownership.
 Originally from Washington, DC, dM resides in Charlotte, NC, with her husband and children.
 Her motto is: “Break all the rules, Build your own corporate ladder, and Create the life you love!”
 Twitter: @IndieBusiness

 Burnout from too much work can lead to uninspired work.
 Here are ways you can avoid it.Aug 4, 2016 177 Shares